coq/coq/doc/ltac2.md

     subscopes of the form STRING are left out of the returned tuple, instead of returning a useless unit value.
 It is forbidden for the various subscopes to refer to the global entry using self of next.

+A few other specific scopes exist to handle Ltac1-like syntax, but their use is discouraged and they are thus not documented.

 For now there is no way to declare new scopes from Ltac2 side, but this is planned.